Astros vs Rockies Prediction — AI Finds CAN'T MISS MLB Lines & Props (Jul 01)

 Houston vs. Colorado Prediction (AI)

-Remi, our AI sports wizard, has been pouring over exorbitant amounts of data from every past game between the Astros and Rockies and using recursive machine learning and industry leading AI to examine the data to a single cover probability.
+Remi, our AI sports wizard, has been pouring over mountains of data from every angle between the Astros and Rockies and using recursive machine learning and cutting-edge AI to analyze the data to a single cover probability.

-Remi has been most watching on the linear correlation of weight human bettors regularly put on player performance factors between a Astros team going up against a possibly improved Rockies team.
-In reality, the true game analytics might reflect a slight lean against one Vegas line specifically.
+Interestingly enough, the data has been most keyed in on the unproportionally assigned weight human bettors often put on player performance factors between a Astros team going up against a possibly tired Rockies team.
+We’ve found the true game analytics appear to reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our MLB AI picks for FREE now.